Mid Mountains Legal Blog

 What is a covenant?

-A covenant was the first example of town planning.
-The wider meaning of the word covenant is ‘promise’ but in the context of property it describes restrictions to the way property owners can utilise their land.
+In the property context “covenant” describes restrictions to the way property owners can utilise their land.

 Covenants can be positive/non-restrictive or restrictive.